 If you're trying to surprise her with an engagement ring, then guessing her ring size can be a bit more tricky.
 If she has a favorite ring that she wears on her left ring finger, you can take it to a local jeweler to determine the ring size.

-You can also simply order the ring in the standard production size of 6.0 – 6.5 and just tell her that you didn't know her ring size.
+You can also order the ring in the standard production size of 6.0 – 6.5 and tell her that you didn't know her ring size.
 This provides you with the built-in excuse:

 Most rings can easily be resized after the fact.
 Of course, it goes without saying that she's not going to want to give her engagement ring up once you give it to her.
-That's all right, she'll be all that much more excited to see it once it has been resized.
+That's all right, and she'll be all that much more excited to see it once it has been resized.

 If you're like most guys, then you set out on the adventure of buying an engagement ring without really knowing what you were in for.
-Perhaps you based your expectations upon lost leader advertising which promises a stunning 1 carat diamond for only $1,995.00
+Perhaps you based your expectations upon lost leader advertising which promises a stunning 1-carat diamond for only $1,995.00

-God help you if you promised your girlfriend a five carat based upon that premise.
+God help you if you promised your girlfriend a five-carat based upon that premise.
 Because when you discover that those evil charlatans are preying upon your naive innocence, you're going to be in for one heck of a rocky road.

 Case in point.
-This 1.00 carat, M-color, SI-2 clarity, round brilliant cut diamond from B2C Jewels actually looks better than what I see offered for $2K in most jewelry stores.
+This 1.00 carat, M-color, SI-2 clarity, round brilliant cut diamond actually looks better than what I see offered for $2K in most jewelry stores.
 A lot of those diamonds are so included that they look like frozen spit.

-Given these points, it goes without saying that you have about as much chance of finding a stunning 1 carat diamond for $1,995.00 as Little Agnes has of finding that elusive, mythical unicorn.
+Given these points, it goes without saying that you have about as much chance of finding a stunning 1-carat diamond for $1,995.00 as Little Agnes has of finding that elusive, mythical unicorn.
 Sorry to burst your bubble.

 There's nothing wrong with wanting to buy the very best diamond for the love of your life.
 But at the same time, it pays to have realistic expectations about what you can afford.
-That might be the #1 reason why it's the guys responsibility to buy the engagement ring.
+That might be the #1 reason why it's the guy's responsibility to buy the engagement ring.

 Why yes, I do know that I'm going to pay for that comment (and many, many more herein) when my little muse trips across this post… Thanks for pointing that out.
 I hope you appreciate the fact that I'm taking one here for the team.

 To be perfectly frank, it really doesn't matter whether you have $5K or $100K to plunk down buying an engagement ring.
 You're always going to set your sights on a diamond that is well beyond what your budget is going to afford.

-It’s not your fault that you’re a salt of the earth kind of guy, who wants to buy her the diamond engagement ring of her dreams.
+It makes sense that you want to buy her the diamond engagement ring of her dreams.
 The trick is to do that without depleting your cash reserves and having to donate a kidney or two.

-Well, you can march right back into that Maul Jewelry Store, and hunker down in utter resignation in front of that pompous ass of a counter clerk who tried to blatantly mislead you in the first place.
+Well, you can march right back into that (Maul) Mall Jewelry Store and hunker down in utter resignation in front of that pompous ass of a counter clerk who tried to mislead you in the first place.

 Simultaneously, sometimes we need to spread things out and use financing to get what we want.
-Which is why you can buy an engagement ring on credit from the following dealers:
+That is why you can buy an engagement ring on credit from the following dealers:

-Hopefully, you also realize now, that buying an engagement ring doesn't have to suck.
-The opportunity represents a truly exciting time in your life!
+Hopefully, you also realize now that buying an engagement ring doesn't have to suck.
+The opportunity represents an exhilarating time in your life!
 The secret is to enjoy the process and be realistic about your budget and expectations.

 At the same time, you're going to need to determine just how much diamond your budget will allow.
-Which is why you might want to take a moment to poke around the web sites featured within this article.
+That is why you might want to take a moment to poke around the websites featured within this article.